Itssruthi/SeleniumAssignment/README.md

 2. Gecko Driver : geckodriver-v0.19.1-macos.tar
 3. firefox : 57.0.4

-<b>Note:</b> There could be many scenarios but this assignment covers the most common scenarios.
+<b>Note:</b> There could be many scenarios but this assignment covers the happy path scenarios.